the-road-to-learn-react/the-road-to-react/manuscript/react-modern/asynchronous-data.md

 };
 ~~~~~~~

-Even though the data should arrive asynchronously when we start the application, it appears to arrive synchronously, because it's rendered immediately.
-Let's change this by giving it a bit of a realistic delay, because every network request to a remote API would come with a delay.
+Even though the data should arrive asynchronously when we start the application, it appears to arrive synchronously because it's rendered immediately.
+Let's change this by giving it a bit of a realistic delay because every network request to a remote API would come with a delay.
 First, remove the shorthand version for the promise:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~